davisruk/ThreeDeeFundamentals/docs/codex-instructions.md

 - The current one-released-group-in-flight PCR policy remains the conservative baseline.
 - Future ray-casting / debug command buttons may support manual release or exception handling.
 - If a manual release is used to break a deadlock, the affected bag should enter an exception state and the receiving tote should later visit an exception station.
-- Those command/exception behaviours should be documented and designed later; they should not be mixed into the immediate local admission gate slice.
+- Those command/exception behaviours should be documented and designed later; they should not be mixed into current branch closure or the next installed-machine slices.

 Current roadmap:

-1. Add local tote-to-bag admission gating so the tipper only tips when the full tote load can be accepted by current PRL state.
-2. Tidy the bagging-machine / receiver side so it follows the same installed-machine, local-state, explicit-seam style as the tipper/sorter/tote-to-bag work.
+1. Finish branch closure: focused regression set, broader trusted tests, and final visual pass.
-3. Implement the remaining warehouse machines using the same state architecture and installation approach:
+2. Implement the remaining warehouse machines using the same state architecture and installation approach:
    - lid opening machine
    - tote strapping machine
    - scheduler-controlled tote buffer where totes arrive and wait for release
-4. Construct an entire warehouse layout with all machines installed and a few totes traversing it.
+3. Construct an entire warehouse layout with all machines installed and a few totes traversing it.
-5. Write a dedicated scheduler requirements document once real machine state, layout constraints, release rules, and buffer behaviour are visible.
+4. Write a dedicated scheduler requirements document once real machine state, layout constraints, release rules, and buffer behaviour are visible.
-6. Implement tote release / scheduling and tote injection after those requirements are concrete.
+5. Implement tote release / scheduling and tote injection after those requirements are concrete.

 Dynamic PRL reassignment is now implemented locally in tote-to-bag: